 At present, neither sputum- nor FENO-guided treatment is recommended for the general asthma population.
-Sputum-guided treatment is recommended for adult patients with moderate or severe asthma who are managed in centers experienced in this technique (Box 3-14, p.72)131 (Evidence A).
+Sputum-guided treatment is recommended for adult patients with moderate or severe asthma who are managed in centers experienced in this technique (Box 3-14, p.72) (Evidence A).
 FeNO-guided treatment significantly reduces exacerbation rates compared with guidelines-based treatment, at least in children (Evidence A).
-FeNO-guided treatment significantly reduces exacerbation rates compared with guidelines-based treatment, at least in children (Evidence A).
-FeNO-guided treatment, at least in children (Evidence A).
-FeNO-guided treatment, and the optimal frequency of FENO monitoring.
+However, further studies are needed to identify the populations most likely to benefit from sputum-guided or FENO-guided treatment, and the optimal frequency of FENO monitoring.